 Bounty Hunter Salary and Outlook in Connecticut

-The Bureau of Labor Statistics does not collect information on bounty hunters; therefore, we use the data on private investigators and detectives as a proxy due to its similarity.
-In 2015, there were 270 private investigators and detectives in the state with an average salary of $58,370 statewide and the highest reported salaries in the Hartford area.1 Projections from 2012-2022 indicate that the profession will increase to 290 positions, which is a 6.1% change.2 Data provided by the Connecticut Department of Labor also shows that the median wage has increased each year since 2005.3
+The Bureau of Labor Statistics (BLS) does not collect information on bounty hunters; therefore, we use the data on private investigators and detectives as a proxy due to its similarity.
+In 2021, there were 380 private investigators and detectives in the state with an average salary of $67,000.2 The highest average reported salaries were in the Hartford area.2 This compares favorably with the national average for the same time period, which was $60,970.3 Projections through 2030 indicate that PI jobs in Connecticut should increase by 7.8% positions, with an annual average of 50 openings including replacements.4

-- Connecticut Association of Licensed Private Investigators – Provides resources and information to professionals across the state and maintains a directory of licensed private investigators available to the public.
+- Connecticut Private Investigators Association (CPIA): Provides resources and information to professionals across the state.

-1. US Bureau of Labor Statistics, Occupational Employment and Wage Estimates, May 2015, Connecticut: https://www.bls.gov/oes/current/oes_ct.htm
+2. Bureau of Labor Statistics, Occupational Employment and Wage Estimates, May 2021, Connecticut: https://www.bls.gov/oes/current/oes_ct.htm